RISE Clinical Trial: Slowing the Progression of Type 2 Diabetes

 Goal of Study: The objective of this 12-month study is to determine whether medication or surgical intervention strategies can delay or prevent beta-cell dysfunction in adults and youth with prediabetes or recently diagnosed T2D.
-In other words, it will determine if there’s a possibility to slow loss of beta function and if the participants could maintain their progress 3 months after the trial.
+In other words, it will determine if there’s a possibility to slow loss of beta function and if the participants could maintain their progress three months after the trial.

-Methods: The study was a randomized trial consisting of 267 adults with impaired glucose tolerance (IGT) and adults who were recently diagnosed with Type 2 diabetes.
-197 of the participants had IGT, while the remaining 70 had Type 2 diabetes.
+Methods: The study was a randomized trial consisting of 267 adults with impaired glucose tolerance (IGT) and adults who were recently diagnosed with type 2 diabetes.
+197 of the participants had IGT, while the remaining 70 had type 2 diabetes.
 All were randomly assigned to receive one of four treatment regimens:

 - 12 months of only taking metformin

 - three months of insulin glargine with a target fasting glucose of 4.7-5.5 mmol/L85-100 mg/dL followed by nine months of metformin